Partner Neighborhoods

 Focuses on community gardening and food pantry services, distributing meals to families in need and hosting events like National Night Out.

-HIGHLAND MILLS
+HIGHLAND MILLS (collaborative partner)

 Hosts community events, engages in local food access issues, and was the site for GHPFA's first Walk to the Store initiative to highlight food deserts.